r0zetta/collaborative_filtering/README.md

 ## Experiment 3: Amplifiers chosen based on similarity to control accounts

 The following bar charts depict experimental results where amplifiers with high similarity to the twenty control accounts were selected.
+Similarity values were obtained from the source-based similarity matrix calculated for the baseline dataset in each case.
 A range of amplifier count - retweet count parameters were tried.

 ![experiment 3 US2020 source-based recommendations](images/fastai_US2020_exp3.png)

 ![experiment 3 UK2019 source-based recommendations](images/fastai_UK2019_exp3.png)

-Generally speaking, choosing accounts similar to the control set as opposed to at random imparted a roughly 10% increase to the effectiveness of baseline attacks that achieved 60% or less coverage.
-Since more aggressive attacks (those that utilized 1000 or more amplifiers) were already nearing full coverage, choosing amplifiers similar to the control set had no noticeable effect.
+Generally speaking, choosing accounts similar to the control set imparted a roughly 10% increase to the effectiveness of baseline attacks that achieved 60% or less coverage (as compared to randomly selected accounts).
+Since more aggressive attacks (those that utilized 1000 or more amplifiers) were already nearing full coverage, choosing amplifiers similar to the control in this case set had no noticeable effect.

-This result is interesting with respect to a social engineering attack scenario.
+This result is interesting when considering a social engineering attack scenario.
 An attacker who wishes to specifically target an individual can instruct fake accounts to behave the same way as the victim account - i.e. have those fake accounts spend a few days retweeting the same content as the victim account prior to launching the actual attack.
+Since social network recommendations are likely only calculated across a recent slice of activity, it should be easy for an attacker to sync their fake accounts with the victim's account in this way.

 # Conclusions